Why Consider Temperature Charting?

 - Look for patterns in your cycle, understand irregularity for starters.

 - Know what your Progesterone & Luteal Phase are up too – are you Progesterone Deficient, or a Luteal Phase Defect?
-This could be very important for you’re all round health as well as for fertility.
+This could be very important for your all round health as well as for fertility.

 - Identifies anomalies.